NLS-Digital-Scholarship/collections-as-data/README.md

 * Creator: National Library of Scotland
 * DOI: https://doi.org/10.34812/8pje-tv48
 * Date created: 10/01/2019
 * Rights: Items in this dataset up to 1968 are free of known copyright and in the public domain.
-Items in this dataset from 1969 are available under the Open Government License v.3.0 (http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+Items in this dataset from 1969 are available under the [Open Government License v.3.0](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
 * Contact: digital.scholarship@nls.uk

 ### Collection 2: A Medical History of British India